Malwine/drawinglist/README.md

 ### How to:

 Ruby needs to be installed.
-The clone the repository.
+Clone the repository.
 In your console run:
 ```ruby random_drawing.rb drawinglist.txt```